-Example: Rhinar has the text "When you discard a card with 6 or more $\{p\}$ during your action phase, intimidate.", which is a static-triggered effect that triggers and creates a triggered-layer when you discard a card with 6 or more $\{p\}$, and when that triggered-layer resolves, the intimidate effect is generated.
+Example: Rhinar has the text "When you discard a card with 6 or more {p} during your action phase, intimidate.", which is a static-triggered effect that triggers and creates a triggered-layer when you discard a card with 6 or more {p}, and when that triggered-layer resolves, the intimidate effect is generated.

 - 6.6.5.
 If a game event or game state meets a triggered effect's trigger condition, the effect is considered triggered.
 When an effect is triggered, it creates a triggered-layer. - 6.6.5a A triggered effect must exist before an event or change in state occurs that satisfies its trigger condition, for it to be triggered.
 If a triggered effect is generated after an event or change in state occurs that satisfies its trigger condition, it does not retroactively trigger.
 The exception is inline-triggered effects, which triggers as it is generated if its trigger condition is met. - 6.6.5b An event-based triggered effect only triggers if an event that meets the triggered condition occurs.
 If the event is modified before it occurs and no longer meets the triggered condition, the effect does not trigger (see Section 6.4 Replacement Effects).
-If the trigger condition also includes a state-trigger condition, that condition must also be met by the game state at the time the event occurs for the effect to trigger. - 6.6.5c A state-based triggered effect only triggers if the game state did not initially meet the trigger condition, then changes and meets the trigger condition. - 6.6.5d If the trigger condition is proceeded by an ordinal as part of the condition, the effect will only trigger on the specified ordinal time(s) the condition is met, relative to the specified duration.
-If the effect becomes functional after the specified ordinal time(s) the condition would be met, the effect will not trigger for the rest of the specified duration.
+If the trigger condition also includes a state-trigger condition, that condition must also be met by the game state at the time the event occurs for the effect to trigger.

+6.6.5c A state-based triggered effect triggers if the game state did not initially meet the trigger condition, then changes and meets the trigger condition.
+If a state-based triggered effect is generated while the game state meets the trigger condition, the effect will trigger.